dlabarzewski/angular-realworld-example-app/README.md

 This repo is forked from [gothinkster/angular-realworld-example-app](https://github.com/gothinkster/angular-realworld-example-app)

-1. Data fetched in reactive
+1. Data fetched in reactive way
 2. Change detection strategy OnPush is used
 3. Created tags sidebar component
+4. All models are readonly

 # Getting started